datacoon/metawarc/README.rst

 Analyze command
 ----------------
-Returns list of mime mimetypes with stats as number of files and total files size for each mime type
+Returns list of mime mimetypes with stats as number of files and total files size for each mime type.
+Will be merged or replaced by 'stats' command that uses sqlite db to speed up data processing

 Analyzes 'digital.gov.ru.warc.gz' and output results of list of mime types as table to console